viamrobotics/docs/docs/program/python-venv.md

 To manage Python packages for your Viam application, you should use a virtual environment, or `venv`.
 By using a `venv`, you can install Python packages like Viam's client SDK just within the virtual environment, and not globally, which could mess with other projects or cause issues within your system.

-Follow this guide to set up a fresh virtual environment on your working computer and install the Python SDK as a requirement for your application.
+Follow this guide to set up a fresh virtual environment on your working computer and install the Python SDK as a requirement for your Viam client application.

 ## Setup your project